bonfaceonyango/biohack_ml_ancestry/README.md

-# Pipeline for prediction of ancestry using whole exom data: African Talent 2022 Biohack
+# Pipeline for ancestry prediction using whole exom data: African Talent 2022 Biohack
 Ancestry prediction is important in forensic analysis, Genome wide association studies ,evolutionary Biology and it provide information about geographic origin.
 #  Workflow
 - BAM files are the input for the pipeline